-Updating your iOS apps is an easy thing to do, requiring only a few taps, and we'll show you how in this article.
+Updating your iOS apps is an easy thing to do, requiring only a few taps.
+It's also free.
+In this article we'll show you how.

 Checking if you need any updates